brinhosa/apidetector/README.md

 - **Customizable Output**: Save results to a file or print to stdout.
 - **Verbose and Quiet Modes**: Default verbose mode for detailed logs, with an option for quiet mode.
 - **Custom User-Agent**: Ability to specify a custom User-Agent for requests.
+- **Smart Detection of False-Positivest**: Ability to detect most of the false-positives.

 ## Getting Started